sgdevmane/interview-guide/markdowns/react-native/react-native-questions.md

 ---

-## Native Modules and APIs

-### 8. How do you access native device features in React Native?
+### Q8: How do you access native device features in React Native?

 **Answer:**
 React Native provides built-in APIs for common device features and allows creating custom native modules for platform-specific functionality.